 The good news is that there are lots of resources to help you find and choose a child care program.
-Click on the following buttons in order to learn about steps you should take during your child care search.
+Click on the links below to learn about steps you should take during your child care search.

 Get a Child Care List

 Your local Child Care and Resource Referral agency, or CCR&R, can help you find the right child care for you and your family.
 They will talk to you about the different types of child care providers in your area, ask you questions about you and your child, and create a list of child care providers for you to contact based on your child care needs.